ACCU-Catalunya/nopucesperar-geojson/README.md

     </p>
     <br>
     <p>
-        <em>NOTE: This tool is published for showcasing purposes and it's not intended for public use (it requires credentials in the admin backoffice of a private App)<br>
-        However, you can take a look at the code to grab snippets of code and learn about data scrapping/updating in complex situations.
-If it was useful for you in a way or another, please star ⭐️ this repository and send me an email to tell your story :)</em>
+        <em>NOTE: This dataset is published under ODC's Open DataBase License 1.0.
+You are free to (re)use the data for societal and scientific projects, for learning about software development, about interoperability standards and data formats like GeoJSON, etc. but please, take some time to take a look at the copy of the license that is included in this repository.
+If this repository is useful for you in a way or another, please give it a star ⭐️  and send me an email to tell your story :)</em>
     </p>
     <br>
     <p style="text-align: center">